-TOWNSHIP - PERMIT A PPLICATION
+TOWNSHIP - PERMIT APPLICATION

-CONDITIONAL US E ();ZONING (CHANGE (); VARIANCE ()
+CONDITIONAL USE ();ZONING CI HANGE (); VARIANCE ()

 Name of applicant:

 Mailing Address:

-Phone Numbers: work ; cell;
+Phone Numbers: work; home ; cell

-If applicant is a business or orga nization; Title of a uthorized agent:
+f applicant is a business or organization; Title of au thorized agent:

 Subject Property is located in: (quarter) of Section

 Subject Property address:

 Purpose of requested change:

 Describe proposed construction:

 Present land use:

 Proposed land use:

-Signature of applicant or authoriz zed agent:
+Signature of applicant or authorized agent:

-Additional items required (pl ease attach) Date of Application on//
+Additional items required (please attach)

 Map of area.
 Boundary line survey of site.
-Map showing proposed work.
-Time line for work showing st Written approval of road auth /structures. art and completion
+Map showing proposed work/structures.
+Time line for work showing start and completion dates.

-Permit application fee in the
+Written approval of road authority for any new ac Permit application fee in the amount of \$

-(Make checks payable T ownship)
+(Make checks payable to Township)

-Date Received // By
+Date Received// By

-A township's building permit application for requested meets all applicable zoning reg respond within sixty days of receiving the application, a township shall note on the to the applicant with the date of receipt no gulations and the board application, the applica application the date of re of township supervisors tion is deemed approved or other appropriate official fails to d.
+A township's building permit application form must include a statem requested meets all applicable zoning regulations and the board of respond within sixty days of receiving the application, the application application, a township shall note on the application the date of rec nent that If the building or structure for which the permit is township supervisors or other appropriate official fails to on is deemed approved.
 Upon receipt of a building permit